Kobeeeef/XTABLES/README.md

 The latest version of `XTablesClient` introduces custom logging capabilities, allowing users to configure logging levels for enhanced control over debugging and monitoring.
 To set the logging level, utilize the `XTablesLogger.setLoggingLevel(Level)` method.

+## Value Flagging

+`XTablesClient` flags keys with invalid JSON values when using the `XTablesClient#putRawUnsafe` method.
+If a key's value is not valid JSON, it will be flagged by the server and will not be parsed.
+In such cases, you must use `XTablesClient#getRaw(String key)` to retrieve the raw string value and parse it back yourself.

 ## Advanced Features

 - Handling JSON parsing errors and interruptions during update processing.